gotwarlost/istanbul/README.md

 Changelog
 ---------

+* v0.1.14 : Expose the experimental YUI load hook in the interface
 * v0.1.13 : Internal jshint cleanup, no features or fixes
 * v0.1.12 : Give npm the README that was getting inadvertently excluded
 * v0.1.11 : Merge pull request #14 for HTML tweaks.
 Thanks @davglass.
 Add @davglass and @nowamasa as contributors in `package.json`